Skip to main content

 Supply chain management

-Modern JavaScript projects pull code from many sources (JSR, npm, HTTPS URLs, local workspaces).
+Modern JavaScript projects pull code from many sources (JSR, npm, local workspaces).
 Good supply chain management helps you achieve four goals:

 • Determinism: everyone (and your CI) runs the exact same code.